benbalter/make-education-better-together/_posts/0005-01-05-modern-trends.md

 * Identification
-* How to stay relevant
+* How to stay responsive
 * Where to get help
+* Problem solving